Tax Planning in Baltimore, MD

 • $21,900 for head of household

-If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
-The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Baltimore, MD can work with you to decide whether claiming the standard or itemized deduction is more advantageous.
+If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Baltimore, MD can help determine whether claiming the standard or itemized deduction is more suitable.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
-A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
-Which account benefits you most will depend on your specific tax planning needs.
+Roth IRAs and Traditional IRAs both present unique tax benefits.
+Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
+The ideal choice depends on your personal financial and tax situation.
 For example, if you anticipate higher taxes in the future, you might consider transferring money from a traditional IRA to a Roth IRA—a process known as a Roth conversion—paying taxes now but securing future tax-free growth.

 If you have a 401(k) plan with your employer, you can defer income from your paycheck directly to your 401(k).
 The 401(k) contribution limit for 2024 is $23,000, along with an additional $7,500 for individuals 50 or older.